cingulo/device_unlock/README.md

     } else {
         // Did not pass face, touch or pin validation.
     }
+} on RequestInProgress {
-} on DeviceUnlockUnavailable {
+    // A new request was sent before the first one finishes } on DeviceUnlockUnavailable {
     // Device does not have face, touch or pin security available.
+} on NoForegroundActivity {
+    // It's an Android exception.
+It happens when there is no foreground acivity e.g. When user receive a call during unlock screen.
 }
 ```